-I made the mistake of putting to much oil in the pan.
+I made the mistake of putting too much oil in the pan.
 I’d say you need about 3/4 inch of oil in a small pan.
+And use a non starch-based flour.
 This will make the buñuelos crispier.
 I’m so so excited to share this recipe!
 Let me know if you try it out xx

 • 1 cup gluten-free all-purpose flour